nerdgrass/dapper-site/README.md

-speedSliceSite
+dapper-site
 ==============

-A responsive website for the fantastic local pizza ordering app, SpeedSlice!
+A responsive homepage for www.itsdapper.com!